hanglip/hanglip.github.io/_src/BIOGRAPHIES.md

 - four very happy years with Dennis Mpali's band

-- "suit" jobs ... my three years with [Khanyisa Real Systems](http://www.krs.co.za) until retirement.
+- "suit" jobs ...
+It goes without saying that ), guy declared from early life as an "outy" was never going to be big on corporate stuff, but I finally ended my working life happilty in a small (but arguablly great) IT firm, [Khanyisa Real Systems](http://www.krs.co.za) until retirement.
+If KRS were big on "suits", it could be said that this was my happiest "suit" job, but KRS are delightfully more interested in quality work, not quality threads.
+These three years somehow feel like an achievement, almost like "all is forgiven, Jasper"!

+Looking back, I hear the words of Slim Callaghan, one of whodunit author Peter Cheney's characters:

+>**"We get there, and who the hell cares how!"**